By: Melissa Stevens

 The Lei Yue Mun Fort was built by the British in the 1880s to protect Hong Kong from sea invasion and is now home to the Museum of Coastal Defence.
 It holds a permanent exhibition which looks back at 600 years of military history.

-NB – The Hong Kong Space Museum and Hong Kong Museum of Art were both closed for renovations at the time of publication.
+NB – The Hong Kong Museum of Art was closed for renovations at the time of publication.

 Looking for more things to do in Hong Kong?
 Check out some top Hong Kong beaches!